0f-0b/rd-nurse/README.md

 - **`-t`**, **`--triangleshot`**

   Treat "two" as a triangleshot cue.
-This is the default.
+By default it is assumed to be a squareshot cue.

 - **`-h`**, **`--help`**